 The TCRS is a defined benefit retirement plan covering teachers and general employees of the State as well as employees of political subdivisions that have elected coverage.
 Membership in the system is mandatory for State employees, teachers and employees of participating political subdivisions.
 The TCRS provides retirement benefits as well as death and disability benefits.
 Benefits are determined by a formula using the member's high five-year average salary and years of service.
 Members become eligible to retire at the age of 60 with 10 years of service or at any age with 30 years of service.
 A reduced retirement benefit is available to vested members at age 55.
 Disability benefits are available to active members with five years of service who become disabled and cannot engage in gainful employment.
 There is no service requirement for disability that is the result of an accident or injury occurring while the member was in performance of duty.
-Members joining the system on or after July 1, 1979 were vested after 10 years of service.
+Members joining the system on or after July 1, 1979 were vested after 10 years of service and those who became members before July 1, 1979 were vested after four (4) years of service.
 Benefit provisions are established and amended by State statute.
 The City pays the total cost of pension contribution.